mertz1/Camunda_Java/README.md

 There were many learning curves, mostly centralized around the refamiliarizing of Java and the integrations with Camunda/Zeebe.

-Of the coding challenge requirements, there were many steps that I was unable to accomplish given the time allocated.
+Of the coding challenge requirements, there were many steps that I was unable to accomplish:

 :x: __TODO__:
 -  __Containerize the application:__